aitrenches/WTAI/docs/case-studies.md

 # Cross-Industry Case Studies

-These case studies provide concrete examples that we will analyze throughout the masterclass.
-They are designed for a mixed audience, from executives to engineers, with a primary focus on Oil & Gas but with direct parallels to Telecommunications and Renewable Energy in Nigeria.
+These case studies will be referenced across Day 4 and Day 5 to connect strategy, architecture, governance, compliance, and platform execution.
+Each example maps value to KPI trees, defines data products and contracts, specifies SLO/SLI reliability targets, and identifies controls under the federated governance model.

-**Learning Objective (Analyze):** Deconstruct each use case into its constituent data products, contracts, SLOs, and governance controls to understand its impact on KPIs and the underlying platform.
+**Learning Objective (Analyze):** Deconstruct each use case into data products, contracts, SLOs, controls, and platform components; quantify KPI impact and outline a 90‑day pilot.

 ---